charles-the-developer/Prebid-Docs/prebid-mobile/pbm-api/android/pbm-util-android.md

 # Prebid SDK Utility functions
 {:.no_toc}

-This page will store any utilities that can used in conjuntion with the Prebid SDK.
+This page will store any utilities that can used in conjunction with the Prebid SDK.

 * TOC
 {:toc}